 The Goddard State Park ramp ranks high on the Division's list of priority boating/fishing access sites in need of upgrade or improvement, and is a worthy candidate for funding via the license fee account.
-Four other projects are slated to be undertaken, under separate funding:

-- Gull Cove boat ramp improvements

-- Sakonnet Harbor boat ramp improvements

-- Allen's Harbor Boat ramp improvements

-- Rocky Point fishing pier construction

-These projects, in particular the fishing pier at Rocky Point, are candidates for future recreational licensing fees.
-Using \$75,000 in licensing to leverage \$225,000 in SFR funds frees up \$300,000 to be used on the other projects listed expediting the public access program as a whole.
+In addition to the Goddard State Park ramp, the fishing pier at Rocky Point, will also benefit from recreational licensing fees once that project starts.
+Other minor projects can be funded from this category when the need arises.
+In FY2015 funds from this category were used to make emergency repairs to the Bold Point and Oakland Beach boat ramps where a safety issue had to be addressed.
+Using \$75,000 in licensing to leverage \$225,000 in SFR funds frees up \$300,000 to be used on these selected projects expediting the public access program as a whole.